fatimafadili/detection/README.md

 - Facial landmarks are detected using Mediapipe's pre-trained model.
 - Eye aspect ratios and mouth aspect ratios are calculated to determine the user's level of alertness.
 - building of a cnn model for detection of smoking
-- The system classifies the user's state as active, fatigued, or asleep based on EAR and MAR values and provides corresponding alerts.
+- The system classifies the user's state as active, fatigued, or asleep based on EAR and MAR values and provides corresponding alerts and classifies smoking also .